Gers2017/gers2017.github.io/src/pages/posts/typescript-rust.md

 author: "Gers"
 ---

-## Have you ever wonder what would happen if Typescript had a baby with Rust?
-Because I do!
+## Have you ever wonder what would happen if Typescript and Rust had a baby?
+Because I did!

 ![crab dancing](https://media.giphy.com/media/2O9yUMWGYSHkI/giphy.gif)